 September, 1902 – The Covina Home Telephone Company is formed.
 By mid-1903, almost a hundred homes and businesses are connected to the network, and in October, 1903, long distance service to Los Angeles becomes available.

 1902-1903 – Fifty electric street lights are installed in town.
 Forty-one more are added in 1908.

 January 5, 1903 – Classes begin in the new Covina High School building, located behind the Grammar School and facing San Bernardino Road.

 November 4, 1903 – The C. W. Tucker photographic studio opens for business.

 November 5, 1903 – The first spike is driven for the Pacific Electric Railroad trolley line along Badillo Street.
 (Full interurban service in the P.E. network would not begin until June 5, 1907, however.)

-December 4, 1905 – Dedication of the new Carnegie Library at the southeast corner of Second Street and Italia Street.
+December 4, 1905 – Dedication of the new Carnegie Library at the southeast corner of Second Avenue and Italia Street.

 1909 – Warner & Whitsel open their new two-storey brick grocery store on Citrus Avenue.
 The building is known to later generations of Covinans as Custer's.